BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_07.md

     - Rock Slide
     - Crush Claw

 Another battle with Aster and Eclipse, this time featuring a full team.
 Solrock and Lunatone are somewhat slow and have many weaknesses.
 The Lycanrocs and Passimian are speedy and hit hard, but after a few turns they'll all become slowed down by the field, allowing you to capitalize on their low bulk.
-Oranguru likes to use Instruct and/or hit both of your Pokemon with Nature Power into field-boosted Muddy Water, so be careful of that.
+Oranguru likes to use Instruct and/or hit both of your Pokémon with Nature Power into field-boosted Muddy Water, so be careful of that.

 Left from here you'll grab a hidden *Potion*, *Tiny Mushroom*, *Ether*, and *Escape Rope*.
 Cut the tree up from here to get another hidden *Tiny Mushroom*.
 Go down from here.
 You'll find a *Magical Seed* and hidden *Purple Shard*.
 Head down and right to grab a hidden *Tiny Mushroom* and a hidden *Green Shard* a bit further... and we can finally enter the building here.